 Step 7: Landing

 As a rule, bending your knees from any trick helps you gain balance, which applies to 180 ollies.
-So, after completing the 180° turn on the air, land as smooth and stable as possible.
+So, after completing the 180° turn on the air, land as smoothly and stable as possible.

 And to achieve it, do not ever counter the impact from the ground.
 Keep your knees bent until you obtain your core again.
 By then, your front foot is now at the tail of the board.